 2. Eligibility Issues

-According to the same resource, a significant number of claims are also regularly denied because of eligibility issues—meaning that the beneficiary wasn’t eligible for insurance coverage at the time you provided the services (either because it was before coverage began or after coverage was terminated).
+A significant number of claims are also regularly denied because of eligibility issues—meaning that the beneficiary wasn’t eligible for insurance coverage at the time you provided the services (either because it was before coverage began or after coverage was terminated).
 While you may be able to win an appeal on a claim that was denied due to an error, it seems a lot less likely that a payer would be willing to pony up any money for a patient who wasn’t even eligible for coverage (unless, of course, that was due to an error on their part).

 Luckily, there’s a relatively easy fix to ensure eligibility issues aren’t a source of denials for your practice: verify patient insurance eligibility prior to a patient’s first appointment—and at regular intervals thereafter.
 That way, you always have confirmation that the patient is in good standing with his or her insurance network—and that your services are covered.
 In fact, we recommend making it a standard practice to verify that a patient’s insurance information hasn’t changed every time he or she comes in for an appointment (or at the very least every month).
 Regular verification also enables you to determine if a prior authorization is required by a particular payer.
 After all, failing to obtain a preauth when one is necessary is another surefire way to earn yourself a denial.